YahooArchive/mojito/docs/dev_guide/topics/mojito_frame_mojits.rst

 - executing child mojits and attaching the output to the HTML page

 How your frame mojit accomplishes the tasks above largely depends on your implementation.
-We will delve into these responsibilities in more detail in
+We will delve into these responsibilities in more detail in the following sections.

 .. _create_frame_mojits-configuring: